AyanmaneshMotlaghmofrad/Modern_Design_of_Control_Systems/README.md

 - Simulink

 ## How to Run
+- Download the design tools and add it to you matlab path
-Run each the matlab file of each problem section by section to see the progress
+- Run each the matlab file of each problem section by section to see the progress

 ## Author
 Amirhossein Ayanmanesh Motlaghmofrad